zeph-yrus9/DisnakeWavelink.py/README.rst

-Wavelink is a robust and powerful Lavalink wrapper for `Discord.py <https://github.com/Rapptz/discord.py>`_ and certain supported forks.
+DisnakeWavelink.py is a robust and powerful Lavalink wrapper for `disnake <https://github.com/DisnakeDev/disnake>`_ and certain supported forks.
 Wavelink features a fully asynchronous API that's intuitive and easy to use with built in Spotify Support and Node Pool Balancing.

 Documentation